AbitTheGray/Decay-Library/README.md

 # Decay Library

-Library for parsing BSP and WAD files from GoldSource (and later IdTech2 and Source) engine.
+Library for parsing files from IdTech 2 (Quake 1/2), GoldSource (Half-Life) and Source (Half-Life 2) engine.

-Also contains C API which can be used from other programming languages.
-[C# wrapper](https://github.com/AbitTheGray/Decay-Library_Csharp) is being worked on (for future use in Unity3D) but may lag-behind in features.

-Can also be used as Command-line program.
+Can be used as Command-line program, see [Commands.md](Commands.md).

 ## Goal